microsoft/PowerToys/README.md

 - Resolved 80+ issues
 - Made .NET Framework parts of the source run faster with NGEN
 - Adjustments for how we store data locally.
-- Increased FancyZones compatability with applications
+- Increased FancyZones compatibility with applications
 - Created the v1.0 strategy, the launcher, the keyboard manager specs
 - Initial work for 4 new PowerToys added for 0.16!

 For 0.16, we have some fun things planned.
 Here are the new utilities we'll enable.

 - A alternative to alt-Tab PowerToy
 - SVG preview pane for support Explorer
 - Markdown preview pane support for Explorer
 - Image Resizer PowerToy

 ## Developer Guidance